 Clippers' Sindarius Thornwell: Assigned to G League

-Thornwell was assigned to the G League on Friday, Andrew Greif of the Los Angeles Times reports.
+Thornwell has been assigned to the G League on Sunday, Jovan Buha of The Athletic reports.

-While Thornwell was recalled from the G League on Monday, he still is yet to appear in a game for the Clippers this season.
-He'll continue, however, to see quality playing time for the Ague Caliente Clippers.
+Thornwell was called up from the G League on Saturday and finally saw several minutes against the Bucks.
+It's not a surprising move at all as Thornwell will likely be switching leagues often this season.

 More News